-If you’re a wedding photographer, you might want to check out our piece on what should a photographer wear to a wedding so you’re sure you’ll blend in.
+If you’re a wedding photographer, you might want to check out our piece on what should a photographer wear to a wedding.
+So you’re sure you’ll blend in.
 Alternatively, we’ve also got a great collection of wedding photography tips we think you’re going to enjoy.

 Disclaimer: The following advice has not been reviewed by a lawyer.
 It is provided for free to the community and is intended to be a guideline rather than a comprehensive, complete contract.
 It may also be missing provisions applicable to your type and location of photography.
-Modula is not responsible for any damages, lawsuits, or disputes that may arise from the use of this contract template.
+Modula is not responsible for any damages, lawsuits, or disputes that may arise from the use of this contract temp

 To conclude, you have to keep things legal.
 It is essential to make a wedding photography contract and make sure that everything is as it should be.
 All these papers can seem monotonous and a waste of time.
 But it’s better to be sure that you establish with your clients from the beginning the necessary aspects.
 It’s a win-win for both of you.